teaxyz/white-paper/white-paper.md

 ### TEA Token Supply Distribution

 A majority of the TEA tokens created by the protocol are used as incentives to encourage package maintainers, users, and supporters to perform activities that provide value to the decentralized network.
-The distribution of TEA tokens to various stakeholders within the protocol is dictated by a “distribution schedule.”
+The distribution of TEA tokens to various stakeholders within the protocol is dictated by a “distribution schedule”.

 Network incentives will be distributed directly by the tea Protocol, in the form of TEA tokens, to four groups of stakeholders: